mitjajez/SONCE/README.md

 Meteor version of SONCE is up to be used as educational tool and could be the new way of communication with as./prof./mentor while learning electronics by drawing and testing.
 Get focus on how circuit work and not how to get simulation result.
 See topology of circuit, see all available matrixes.

+# Status & Contributing

+SONCE is under heavy development and the amount of functionality will grow in the future.
+Contributions are welcome.

 # Development

 ## Quick start for code developers